0xRomain/hello-scone/readme.md

 - Issue 1:
     - run: `iexec app run --args test --watch --chain bellecour`
     - error: `✖ Command "iexec app run" failed with Error: Request requirements check failed: SMS at https://sms.scone-prod.v8-bellecour.iex.ec didn't answered (If you consider this is not an issue, use --skip-preflight-check to skip preflight requirement check)`
-    - what is it ?
+    - what is it ? it was ok on first run.